-As noted above, the Council and National Marine Fisheries Service (NMFS) are under statutory obligation to review the catch share program, including an assessment of how well the program has met the original goals and objectives of Amendment 20 to the FMP.
+The purpose of this review is to meet the MSA requirement at §303A(c)(G) that LAPPs be reviewed by the applicable Fishery Management Council five years after initial program implementation.
+The groundfish trawl rationalization program, implemented in January 2011, meets the MSA definition of a limited access privilege program at §3(26).
+Therefore, the Council and the National Marine Fisheries Service (NMFS) are now under statutory obligation to begin this program review, which requires an assessment of how well the trawl rationalization program's implementation has met the original goals and objectives of Amendment 20 to the FMP.
 The MSA does not specify what information should be included in the review, except, at minimum, the following: a summary of progress made toward meeting the program's goals and those set out under the MSA, in addition to any suggested modifications to the program to better meet the intended goals.